-The results of the study demonstrate stability of sleep parameters in children with SMS who were recruited due to a 'sleep problem' three years after initial assessment.
-In contrast to reductions in TST with age reported in the literature and demonstrated by TD peers, on average children with SMS had stable bedtimes and get up times over three years and did not show a longitudinal reduction in TST.
-WASO remained stable in SMS and TD samples but was significantly higher in the SMS group than the TD group at T, suggesting sleep does not become more consolidated over time.
-In the SMS group, average get up times were two hours earlier than TD peers at T and ninety minutes earlier at T, demonstrating a statistically significant divergent sleep trajectory in those with SMS recruited for poor sleep.
-The stability in this subsample contrasts with cross-sectional reports of individuals with SMS waking more and earlier [] or more and later [] as they get older, but supports cross-sectional polysomnography and actigraphy data demonstrating no relationship between age and TST [].
+The results of the study demonstrate stability of sleep parameters in children with SMS who were recruited due to a "sleep problem" 3 years after initial assessment.
+In contrast to reductions in TST with age reported in the literature and demonstrated by TD peers, on average children with SMS had stable bedtimes and get up times over 3 years and did not show a longitudinal reduction in TST.
+WASO remained stable in SMS and TD samples but was significantly higher in the SMS group than the TD group at T2, suggesting that sleep does not become more consolidated over time.
+In the SMS group, average get up times were 2 hours earlier than TD peers at T1 and 90 minutes earlier at T2, demonstrating a statistically significant divergent sleep trajectory in those with SMS recruited for poor sleep.
+The stability in this subsample contrasts with cross-sectional reports of individuals with SMS waking more and earlier [22] or more and later [25] as they get older but supports cross-sectional polysomnography and actigraphy data demonstrating no relationship between age and TST [4, 24].
 The stability of poor sleep in SMS is further supported by the persistence of individuals' subjectively defined sleep disorder scores, with moderate evidence for the null hypothesis on most subscales of the MSPSQ including sleep disordered breathing.
-Importantly, these differences were noted despite equivalent sleep hygiene scores with the TD group at both time points.
+Importantly, these differences Table 6.
+Reliable change in child characteristics from T1 to T2 in relation to increases or decreases in mean TST, mean WASO, mean bed time, mean get up time, and mean sleep onset latency in the SMS group.